sduffy826/SparkiUsingClasses/readme.md

 ## UltrasonicClass
 **Interface for ultrasonic sensor**
   - **NOTE:** The ultrasonic sensor is with +/- the constant ULTRASONIC_TOLERANCE (.3175 cm at time of this writing (1/8 inch))

   - **UltrasonicClass::UltrasonicClass()** Constructor

-  - **void UltrasonicClass::positionServo(int theAngle)** -Position the servo to the angle requested
+  - **void UltrasonicClass::positionServo(int theAngle)** - Position the servo to the angle requested

-  - **int UltrasonicClass::distanceAtAngle(const int &angleOfServo)** - Get distance at a particular angle
-  - **int UltrasonicClass::distanceRight()** - Get distance at right angle
-  - **int UltrasonicClass::distanceLeft()** - Get distance at left angle
+  - **int UltrasonicClass::getServoAngle()** - Returns the angle the servo is at

-  - **float UltrasonicClass::getActualBodyDistanceFromFront(const int &reportedDistance)** - Get the actual open space between front of robot and the object it reported
+  - **float UltrasonicClass::getFreeSpaceInFrontOfGripper(const int &angleOfServo)** - Get the space thats free in front of the grippers, this is probably the most **USEFUL** method; it tells you how far you can travel before you encounter the obstacle.

-  - **float UltrasonicClass::getActualGripperDistanceFromFront(const int &reportedDistance)** - Get distance between gripper tip and the object.
+  - **float UltrasonicClass::getFreeSpaceInFrontExcludingGripper(const int &angleOfServo)** -  Returns the free space in front of the robot, this does not include the space the gripper's taking... this is useful when trying to grab an object between the grippers

+  - **float UltrasonicClass::getDistanceFromServoAtAngle(const int &angleOfServo)** - Returns the distance from the servo to obstacle (you should probably use methods above instead, but you may want this in certain circumstances)

-  - **float UltrasonicClass::getActualCenterOfBodyDistanceFromFront(const int &reportedDistance)** - Get distance between the center of robot and the object it reported in front of it
+  - **float UltrasonicClass::getDistanceFromCenterOfRobotToObstacle(const int &angleOfServo)** - Returns distance from the center of the robot to the obstacle.
+This is especially useful for mapping, you can give it any angle and the value returned is from the robot's pose.

-  - **float UltrasonicClass::getActualBodyDistanceFromSide(const int &reportedSideDistance)** - Get the distance between side of robot and the wall it's next to
+  - **float UltrasonicClass::getFreeSpaceOnRight()** - Get the free space between the robot and the wall on the right, this is probably the **SECOND MOST USEFUL**; it's good to see what's on your right side.

-  - **float UltrasonicClass::getActualCenterOfBodyDistanceFromSide(const int &reportedSideDistance)** - Get distance between the center of robot and the object it reported on it's side.
+  - **float UltrasonicClass::getFreeSpaceOnLeft()** - Get free space between robot and wall on the left, if you're following the left wall this is the 'second most useful' :)

-  - **float UltrasonicClass::getAdjustedUltrasonicReadingAfterRotation(const int &reportedDistance, const bool &nowAtZeroAngle)** - This method should only be used when you want to take a reading and calculate what your distance to the wall would be at your new orientation... this is mainly used when turning 90' and want to proceed thru an opening (you can't read wall distance cause your past it).
+  - **float UltrasonicClass::getSensorTolerance()** - Gets the tolerance of the servo, this is the +/- value from the reading it returns.

   - **void UltrasonicClass::showUltrasonic(const int &theAngle, const int &theDistance)** - Helper to show ultrasonic value